prastoin/devblog/src/pages/writing/posts/expo-dynamic-platform-rendering.md

 ## Ending

-Discovering expo we could easily think that ejecting would be a required end at some point.
+During discovering expo we could easily think that ejecting would be a required end at some point.
-But using expo is really smooth, it provides a lot of tools to answer specific need idiomatically.
+But using expo is really smooth, it provides a lot of tools to answer specific needs idiomatically.
 Combining advanced `react-native` and `platform.select` usage, such as `ExoticComponent` to type safely forward `refs` can lead to powerful and readable architecture.

 ## Working example